het-tanis/prolug-labs/Automation-Labs/Unit6_Container_Builds/step1/text.md

     /usr/games/cowsay "Apptainer is awesome!"
 ```

 Build a .sif file for an apptainer image.
+You will have to hit "y" to overwrite the current container.

 ```plain
 apptainer build my_image.sif my_image.def